""

 • MATH 320 Linear Algebra and Differential Equations: This course combines topics from MATH 319 and MATH 340.
 It is adequate for the rest of our undergraduate physics curriculum but is not recommended for those planning for graduate school.
 There is an accelerated honors section that thoroughly covers all of the material in MATH 319 and MATH 340.
 It is more challenging but is a good way to fit in both topics if you are unable to take MATH 319 + MATH 340 before you take PHYSICS 311 or PHYSICS 322.

 • MATH 321 Applied Mathematical Analysis 1: Vector and Complex Calculus: For students interested in more abstract math, taking MATH 521 Analysis I would be equivalent.
 It is recommended that MATH 321 be taken before PHYSICS 322 Electromagnetic Fields but especially before you take either PHYSICS 448 Atomic and Quantum Physics or PHYSICS 531 Introduction to Quantum Mechanics.
 Students may want to check with the academic advisor before enrolling in this course to confirm they have enough time and attention in a specific term.
+Students pursuing a Math major may prefer to take MATH 521 Analysis I and to take MATH 623 Complex Analysis later to still be introduced to complex analysis.

 • MATH 322 Applied Mathematical Analysis 2: Partial Differential Equations: MATH 321 and MATH 322 are recommended for those planning for graduate school in Physics.
+Students pursuing a Math major may prefer to take MATH 619 Analysis of Partial Differential Equations for learning partial differential equations.

 Computer and Data Science